awslabs/mlspace/frontend/docs/admin-guide/configure-cognito.md

 ---

 # Using AWS Cognito
-{{ $params.APPLICATION_NAME }} requires an OIDC IdP, if you don't have an existing IdP to integrate with you can setup a new Cognito User Pool or, if you are already using Cognito, you can create a new application integration for your existing user pool.
+{{ $params.APPLICATION_NAME }} requires an OIDC identity provider (IdP), if you don't have an existing IdP to integrate with you can setup a new
+Cognito User Pool or, if you are already using Cognito, you can create a new application integration for your existing user pool.